WhitestormJS/whitestormjs.github.io/src/pages/docs/utils/texture.md

 ## `texture(url, options)`

 `WHS.texture()` wraps whs texture object to Three.js texture.
+It is useful in MeshComponents when you need to apply texture as simple as you can.

 ```javascript
 const cube = WHS.Box({
   geometry: {
     width: 2,